tungtouch/HubTaxi-Server/README.md

 Even the project failed, I still didn’t want to waste the efforts of people who participated in this project.

-So I came to a decision that *'I will share this project in Github for everybody to learn from'*.
+So I came to a decision that *"I will share this project in Github for everybody to learn from"*.
 Of course at

 that time I didn’t have any intention to continue the project.